CesiumGS/cesium-wasm-utils/README.md

 See the [wasm-pack website](https://rustwasm.github.io/wasm-pack/installer/) for installation instructions.

+## Get the Code

+### You have commit access to `cesium-wasm-utils`

-## Clone the Repository
+Clone the repository:

 ```sh
 git clone git@github.com:CesiumGS/cesium-wasm-utils.git
 ```

+### You do not have commit access to `cesium-wasm-utils`

+You need to fork `cesium-wasm-utils`:

+1. Fork the repository on GitHub.
+2. Clone your fork, e.g., `git clone git@github.com:yourusername/cesium.git`.
+3. Make changes in a branch, e.g., `git checkout -b my-feature`.

-## Generate Documentation and open in Browser
+## Generate Documentation and Open in Browser

 To generate the documentation for all packages in the workspace and open in your default browser, run: